openstack-archive/congress/doc/source/admin/deployment.rst

 Section :ref:`config` describes the common configuration options for both single-process and multi-process deployments.
 After that :ref:`ha_overview` and :ref:`ha_deployment` describe how to set up the multi-process deployment.
+Section :ref:`config_datasource` describes how to configure agents on the various nodes to use the ``config`` datasource.

 .. _config: